faustostangler/FL2/SCOPE.md

 In scope:

-- Company listing and detail parsing from the stock exchange.
+- CompanyData listing and detail parsing from the stock exchange.
 - NSD (sequential document) synchronization.
 - Mapping DTOs to ORM models via repositories.
 - Service orchestration using use cases.